Child Support Division

 Setting child support obligations under the North Dakota Child Support Guidelines does not ensure that orders, over time, continue to meet the support standards set by the guidelines.
 Therefore, orders may be periodically reviewed and, if appropriate, adjusted to the guideline amount.

-If the family entitled to support is receiving public assistance under Temporary Assistance for Needy Families (TANF), the RCSEU will review the order even if neither parent requested a review.
+If the family entitled to support is receiving public assistance under Temporary Assistance for Needy Families (TANF), the RCSU will review the order even if neither parent requested a review.
 This is because the rights to support in those cases are assigned to the Department of Human Services.
-In cases in which the family entitled to support is not receiving public assistance under TANF, the RCSEU will only initiate the review upon the written request of either the custodial parent or non-custodial parent.
+In cases in which the family entitled to support is not receiving public assistance under TANF, the RCSU will only initiate the review upon the written request of either the custodial parent or non-custodial parent.

-To do the review, the RCSEU gathers the non-custodial parent's financial information.
+To do the review, the RCSU gathers the non-custodial parent's financial information.
 The information is then applied to the guidelines.
 When the review is complete, each parent will receive notice of the results of the review.
 Results of the review may show no adjustment is appropriate, an upward adjustment is appropriate, or a downward adjustment is appropriate.
 There are opportunities for each parent to agree or disagree with the results.
 In any event, a court must approve any final adjusted order.

 If a parent wishes to pursue an adjustment of an order that is less than three years old and the order does not fit any of the "exceptions to the three-year rule," such action must be taken privately.
 For example, the parent can hire a private attorney to take this action.
 Or the parent may wish to use child support modification forms that were created by the Supreme Court for parents who are representing themselves.